Automatic Ambient Audio Adjustment

 The point of the microphone is to measure the noise level in the room, so its physical placement is likely to cause serious feedback if we were to bring it up in the speakers.
 However, we do need it to meter at full level in the cue so that we can get useful level information.
 So, we will take advantage of the fact that Mic cues use separate device routing from Audio cues to eliminate the possibility of an ear-splitting error.

-Now return to the cue list and start cue AUD.
-Set a level that corresponds to a medium level of audience chat in the theater.
+a medium level of audience chat in the theater.

-With the audience simulation audio running, preview cue SPLMIC (by selecting the cue and pressing “V” on the keyboard) and adjust the mic input gain on your interface to give a medium level on the meter of cue output 1.
+the cue and pressing “V” on the keyboard) and adjust the mic input gain on your

 In general, it’s wise to start with the mic gain at minimum, just in case you don’t have the correct settings in the mic device output routing, and bring the gain up slowly.
 If there is any feedback press ESC immediately.